- Why It's Done

 What You Can Expect at Cardiac Rehabilitation

 In this program, you'll work with a team of health care professionals who will guide you through each step of the process.
 The first stage generally lasts about three months, but some people may be in the program longer.
 In special situations, some complete an intensive program that lasts several hours a day for one or two weeks.
+Learn about the program components below.

 Your health care team will perform an initial assessment to check your physical abilities, medical limitations and other conditions you may have.
 Ongoing assessments can help your team track your progress over time.